Rural Ethnic/Racial Disparities: Social and Systemic Inequities

 America's 600,000 rural AA/PI residents made up about 1% of the rural population.3 Like other immigrant populations, AA/PI residents face challenges and stress from limited English fluency, acculturation, and discrimination.3 More than 60% of AA/PI residents report being born outside of the United States.3 The AA/PI population is highly diverse, including heritages from over 50 different countries with distinct cultures and languages.3

-At 58 million individuals, Hispanic residents are the largest non-White population in the country, accounting for 17.8% of the total population and 6.5% of the rural population.5 Fewer rural (26.7%) than urban (34.8%) Hispanic residents reported being born outside of the United States.5 Hispanic residents are projected to become the largest rural minority in the U.S. by 2025.5
+At 58 million individuals, Hispanic residents are the largest non-White population in the country, accounting for 17.8% of the total population and 6.5% of the rural population.5 Fewer rural (26.7%) than urban (34.8%) Hispanic residents reported being born outside of the U.S.5 Hispanic residents are projected to become the largest rural minority in the U.S. by 2025.5

 Individuals belonging to racial and ethnic minority groups encounter several social and systemic inequities which impact access to and utilization of health care as well as overall health status.
 A few of the disparities include:

-• Access to equitable education.
+• Access to equitable education

-• Income and poverty levels.
+• Income and poverty levels

-• Insurance status.
+• Insurance status

-• Broadband access.
+• Broadband access

-• Preventive care access and utilization.
+• Preventive care access and utilization

-• Veteran status.
+• Veteran status

 High School Education in 2016